 The Protection of Children from Sexual Offences (POCSO) Act, 2012 regulates sexual offenses committed against kids under the age of 18.
-The definition Act includes а for "penetrative sexual assault," a new word.
+The Act includes a definition for "penetrative sexual assault," a new word.
 An offense is more severe when committed by a police officer, public official, member of a remand home, protective home, prison, hospital, educational institution, or member of the armed or security forces.

 The Act and its stipulations went into force on November 14, 2012.
 The Act is a comprehensive law meant to protect children from crimes of sexual assault and harassment as well as pornography, including child-friendly mechanisms for reporting, recording evidence, investigating, and speedy trial of offenses through appointment of Special Public Prosecutors and designated Special Courts.
 The Act includes processes for reporting, recording, investigation, and trial that are more child-friendly.
-The Act punishments permits severe that increase with the gravity of the crime.
-As required by Section 39 of the POCSO Act, state governments must create guidelines for the employment of non-governmental organizations (NGOs), professionals, and experts throughout the pre-trial and trial phases of a child's case.
+The Act permits severe punishments that increase with the gravity of the crime.
+As required by Section 39 of the POCO Act, state governments must create guidelines for the employment of non-governmental organizations (NGOs), professionals, and experts throughout the pre-trial and trial phases of a child's case.
 In September 2013, in response to requests from many state governments, the Ministry of Women and Child Development produced Model Guidelines that may be utilized as-is or modified by state governments and UT administrations to better execute the aforementioned Act.
-The Commission National for the Protection of Child Rights (NCPCR) reports that seven States/Union Territories (excluding Uttarakhand) acknowledged have the formulation/acceptance of guidelines for different stakeholders.
+The National Commission for the Protection of Child Rights (NCPCR) reports that seven States/Union Territories (excluding Uttarakhand) have acknowledged formulation/acceptance of guidelines for different stakeholders.